Notion Plugin

 Verify

-Section titled “Verify”Confirm a real user can connect and search successfully:
+Section titled “Verify”Confirm a real user can connect and complete both read and write workflows:

 - Ask Junior to search Notion for a real page or data source title.